sap-tutorials/Tutorials/tutorials/cp-cap-java-security-cf/cp-cap-java-security-cf.md

   - How to prepare your application for deployment with security enabled
   - How to test authorizations on the applications deployed to SAP BTP, Cloud Foundry
 ---
 Before you deploy your authentication-enabled application you have to create an instance of service **Authorization and Trust Management Service** (XSUAA) and configure it, bind it to your application and provide it with the security descriptor that contains roles and scopes of your application.
-See section [Protecting Your Application](https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/7c5c565f37c946faa154909004331d57.html) in the SAP BTP documentation for more details.
+For more details, see section [Protecting Your Application](https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/7c5c565f37c946faa154909004331d57.html) in the SAP BTP documentation.

 ### Generate security descriptor and update application manifest